-Bobby began his biotechnology career as an investor and entrepreneur with Versant Ventures and Third Rock Ventures.
-He previously completed a residency in internal medicine and was an attending hospitalist at Brigham and Women’s Hospital.
-He received an M.D. from Harvard Medical School (Harvard-MIT Health Sciences and Technology), a Ph.D. in chemistry from Oxford University as a Rhodes Scholar, and a B.A. in physics from Rice University.
+Bobby trained as a physician scientist, completing his residency in internal medicine and serving as an attending hospitalist at Brigham and Women’s Hospital.
+He received his MD from Harvard Medical School (Harvard-MIT Heath Sciences and Technology), a PhD in chemistry from Oxford University as a Rhodes Scholar, and a BA in physics from Rice University.
 He is also an author of numerous patents and peer-reviewed publications.
 Bobby enjoys sports, travel, and the arts and spending time in Newport Beach with his wife, dog, and extended family.

 Bhaskar is Operating Partner at Frazier Healthcare Partners where he joined in 2011 and brings to the Life Sciences team significant operational experience in drug research, development, and commercialization in the United States, Europe, and emerging markets.
 He leads investments in later-stage companies and in international opportunities and is a co-founder of Arcutis (NASDAQ: ARQT), where he currently serves on the Board.
 Bhaskar also serves on the Board of Teligent (NASDAQ: TLGT) and is an advisor to the Johns Hopkins Berman Institute of Bioethics.
 Bhaskar also served on the board of directors of Silvergate Pharmaceuticals (acquired by CutisPharma), Corium International (acquired by Gurnet Point Capital) and Thesan Pharmaceuticals.